stormpath/stormpath-sdk-node/one-dot-o.md

 * Remove client.createDirectories() and client.createApplications(), these are not necessary.

+## Bugs

+* Expanded groups are not cast as CollectionResource type, account.groups becomes a generic object.
+I think <reource>.<collection> should become an interable interface.

 ## Todo

 * Continue defining what the OAuth and Authenticator interfaces should look like.